chetanvd/image-upload-node/README.md

 Steps To START Project :

   1. Install all the node packages using command : npn install
+  2. Replace existing MongoDB url in .env file with Correct one.
-  2. Run the application using command : npm start
+  3. Run the application using command : npm start

 Steps To RUN API test cases :